Written by Nada Hemida

 “And what can I do for you, Karim?”
 I say in pretended boredom.

-“Simple,” he says with a shrug, “I want you to bring us the Vile of Immortality.”
+“Simple,” he says with a shrug, “I want you to bring us the Vial of Immortality.”